jdougan/Enfilades-1984/README.md

 The *Ropes* data structure, which is also very similar to the Model-T and K-Trees, was invented a bit later than K-Trees and published in 1995.

 The *monoid-cached tree* is a rediscovery of the principles of upward summarization in 2006 as part of Hinze and Paterson's Finger Tree paper.
 Note that the term does not appear in the paper, it appears to be a later construction of unknown origin, along with the term *monoid-cached rope*.

+I believe the first place I heard *monoid-cached tree* was in a Guy L. Steele Jr. Google lecture "Four Solutions to  a Trivia Problem" recorded on December 1, 2015.
+Earlier in 2010 in another lecture *How to Think about Parallel Programming: Not!* he talked about the upward summarization via monoids.

+I've also seen claims that a *segment tree* is the same thing as a *monoid-cached tree*.`

 ### Sources
 * [Udanax web site](http://udanax.xanadu.com/)